CrowdDotDev/crowd.dev/README.md

 ## About crowd.dev
-crowd.dev is the developer growth platform that lets companies centralize all touch points developers have with their product and brand - be it in community (e.g. Stack Overflow or Reddit), product (open-source or SaaS), or commercial channels (e.g. HubSpot).
+crowd.dev is the developer data platform (DDP) that lets companies centralize all touch points developers have with their product and brand - be it in community (e.g. Stack Overflow or Reddit), product (open-source or SaaS), or commercial channels (e.g. HubSpot).
 The platform pulls data from a variety of different sources, normalizes it, matches identities across platforms, and enriches it with 3rd party data.
 The result is a unified 360-view of who the developers are that engage with your product and community, which companies they work for, and where they stand in their personal customer journey.

 crowd.dev is open-source, built with developers in mind, available for both hosted and self-hosted deployments, open to extensions, and offers full control over your data.